jamespfennell/path-train-gtfs-realtime/README.md

 A number of errors can prevent the application from running 100% correctly,
     with the main source of errors being network failures when hitting the source API.
-At start-up, the application downloads some basic data from the API;
+At start-up, the application downloads static and realtime data from the API;
-    if this fails, the application will exit with one of the following exit codes:
+    if this fails, the application will exit.

-- `104` - there was an error retrieving [routes data](https://path.api.razza.dev/v1/routes) from the API (for example, network failure).
-- `105` - there was an error retrieving [stations data](https://path.api.razza.dev/v1/stations) from the API.

 After start-up, any further errors encountered are handled gracefully,
     and the server will not exit until interrupted.